skedastik/ty-levels/README.md

 #### Etags 🏷️

 The fork supports "etags" or editing tags.
 An etag is a string attribute that can be applied to any element in your ALF file.
-Etags are surfaced in the editing HUD when you look a tagged actor.
-No more hunting for that damn wall--just tag your geometry!
+Etags are surfaced in the editing HUD when you look at a tagged actor.
+No more hunting for that damn wall.
+Just tag your geometry!

 ## File structure